sanjayheaven/motion-ui/README.md

 <div align="center">

-A React library to combine the idea of Headless UI with [Framer Motion](https://www.framer.com/motion/) to make development easier.
+A React UI library to combine the idea of Headless UI with Framer Motion to make development easier.

 </div>